genomicsITER/COVID-19/README.md

 <hr>

-> Updated today: webinars in Education; The COVID Tracking Project in Scientific dada and resources; clinical trials in Spain.
+> Updated today: webinars in Education; The COVID Tracking Project in Scientific dada and resources; clinical trials in Spain; REACTing selection of the most relevant articles published on COVID-19 on a bi-weekly basis.

 # Table of contents #